NutterLee/git_workflow/git_workflow.md

     $ (some_branch) git push -f origin some_branch

 <font color=#DC143C>**Warning** </font>
     **1. Pushing with -f is a very dangerous thing.
-Proceed with caution and always be sure that you're pushing to the right branch.
+Proceed with caution and always be sure that you're pushing to the right branch.<br>
     2.NEVER rewrite the commit history of public branches (like master).
 This will truly mess your teammates work.**

 ## **Integrating your code**